 The filling comprises spring onions, scotch bonnet peppers, onion, garlic and beef, which are all fried in a pan.
 You then add breadcrumbs, ketchup, beef bouillon, onion powder, paprika, salt, pepper, thyme, Jamaican all spice and water, and let it all simmer to form a lovely rich gravy.

-Roll out the dough, fill each circle with the meat mixture and close the parcels (I suggest you check out the video as this is the bit I find tricky) and bake them in the oven.
-And you have delicious Jamaican beef patties.
-I love these and am almost salivating as I type!
+Roll out the dough, fill each circle with the meat mixture and close the parcels (I suggest you check out the video as this is the bit you may find tricky) and bake them in the oven.
+And you have delicious Jamaican beef patties!

 Green and red pepper, onion and tomato are fried in butter (or olive oil) with salt and pepper and either scotch bonnet peppers or pepper sauce.
 Once it’s simmered nicely, add in thyme, ketchup, lime juice and water.
 You then add the fish, cover the pan, turn down the heat and let it all steam into Steamed fish perfection.